-Section 10 makes changes to a claimant's appeals process.
+Section 10 revises a claimant's appeals process.
 The bill codifies the Agency for Workforce Innovation's current rule that does not allow irrelevant, immaterial, or unduly repetitious evidence whether or not the evidence would have been admissible in a court.
 Currently, hearsay evidence may only be used to support a finding of fact if it would be admissible over an objection in a civil court.
 The bill allows hearsay evidence to be used in support of other evidence and, additionally, allows hearsay evidence to support a finding of fact if the parties have time to review the evidence prior to the hearing and the appeals referee finds, after review, that the hearsay evidence is appropriate under the circumstances.
 The bill also allows an appeal of an Unemployment Appeals Commission order to be made in the appellate district where the claimant resides or the job separation arose.
 If the appeal is filed with the Commission, the Commission must file the notice in the district court of appeal in which the order was issued.
-This change may be more convenient for a claimant since the appeal may be located nearer to the claimant's home or where the job separation occurred.
+This revision will provide more convenience for a claimant since the appeal proceeding may be located closer to the claimant's home or where the job separation occurred.

-Related to appeals and other documents mailed to claimants, section 11 of the bill provides that the date on the Agency document mailed to the claimant is considered the date the document was mailed, absent any evidence provided by the claimant to the contrary.
+Section 11 of the bill provides that the date on the Agency document mailed by AWI or its tax collection service provider (DOR) to a claimant is considered the date the document was mailed, absent any evidence provided by the claimant to the contrary.
 If there is a controversy regarding when a document is mailed, a claimant could produce the envelope in which the document was mailed to show the postmark.